Supplier of Toluene from Turkey and Dubai-UAE

 Fuel Additive (in specific regions):

-In some regions, commercial grade toluene is blended into gasoline to boost its octane rating, improving engine performance.
+In some regions, commercial-grade toluene is blended into gasoline to boost its octane rating, improving engine performance.
 However, regulations regarding this use can vary depending on location.

 Adhesive Manufacturing Ingredient:

-Some adhesive formulations utilize commercial grade toluene as a component, leveraging its solvent properties to achieve the desired adhesive characteristics.
+Some adhesive formulations utilize commercial-grade toluene as a component, leveraging its solvent properties to achieve the desired adhesive characteristics.

 It’s important to remember that the specific properties and applications of each grade may vary slightly depending on the supplier and regional regulations.
 Always consult the safety data sheet (SDS) for the specific grade you’re using to ensure safe handling and appropriate use for your intended application.